How to start a blog and find your first readers (part 2)

 Start your blog with Hostinger and get your domain name free for the first year.

-Using my link, you’ll also unlock an extra 20% discount, automatically applied at checkout.
+Using this link, you’ll also unlock an extra 20% discount, automatically applied at checkout.

 Here’s how to set up your blog in about an hour: